 Transparent, Accessible and Fair

-The Professional Conduct Review (PCR) process (required under the Registered Nurses Act (2008)) addresses allegations filed with the Director of Professional Conduct Review, when an RN or NP member’s practice or conduct is alleged to be unacceptable and deserving of sanction.
+The Professional Conduct Review (PCR) process, authorized by the Registered Nurses Act, 2008 (the Act), is used to assess an allegation, and to intervene, when a registrant’s practice or conduct is alleged to be unacceptable and deserving of sanction.

-The Act gives CRNNL’s Director of PCR the authority to attempt to resolve an allegation where it appears it may be resolved satisfactorily.
-Allegations that are not resolved are referred to a Complaints Authorization Committee (CAC), appointed from CRNNL Council members.
-The CAC may consider an allegation a complaint and refer to an Adjudication Tribunal, convened from the Disciplinary Panel, for a hearing to address the complaint.
-The CAC may also recommend that Council suspend, restrict or further investigate a member’s practice.
+The Act gives the Director of PCR the authority to attempt to resolve an allegation by Alternative Dispute Resolution (ADR) where it appears it may be resolved satisfactorily.
+Allegations that are not resolved by ADR are referred to a Complaints Authorization Committee (CAC).
+The CAC panel members are appointed from CRNNL Council members.
+The CAC may dismiss an allegation, refer an allegation to the Quality Assurance Committee, and direct that an allegation be investigated or resolved via ADR.
+The CAC may also consider an allegation a complaint and issue a caution/counsel to a respondent or refer the complaint to an Adjudication Tribunal for a hearing to address the complaint.
+Pending a hearing of the complaint, Council may suspend, restrict, or further investigate a member’s practice.

-For detail on the PCR process, please refer to Sections 18-35 of the Registered Nurses Act (2008) and section 16 of the Registered Nurses Regulations (2013).
-The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Registered Nurses Act can be found in Article lX of the CRNNL Bylaws.
+The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Act can be found in Article IX of the By-laws.